grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Prometheus remote write.md

 - It is impossible to aggregate some gauge values (especially percentiles).
 - It uses a memory-expensive k6 data structure.

-To resolve these limitations, you can convert k6 trend metrics to high-fidelity histograms using Prometheus Native histogram instead.
+To resolve these limitations, you can convert k6 trend metrics to high-fidelity histograms using Prometheus Native Histogram.

 ### Prometheus Native histogram